 - Installing Your New Air Conditioning Unit

 Before this home improvement project, Modernize recommends that you get up to four air conditioner replacement cost estimates from reputable contractors or companies.
 The average cost for installation of a new replacement air conditioner ranges from $3,500 to $7,525.
 However, your estimate will vary based on your home’s square footage.

 Upon arriving at your property, the AC contractor will measure the square footage of your home.
 This will help determine the size unit needed to efficiently heat and cool your home.
 The recommendation may include upgrading attic or crawl space insulation, resealing of windows and doors, or repairing breaches in exterior walls where conditioned air might escape.

 Know the Terms

-Heating and cooling systems have varying performance ratings and factors.
+The top air conditioner brands have different ratings on performance, costs, and other factors.
 As you discuss units with your contractor, be aware of the following terms:

 - Heating Season Performance Factor or HSPF: This rating determines the efficiency of a heat pump.
 Heat pumps with a rating of at least 8.2 are awarded the Energy Star label by the U.S. Environmental Protection Agency.

 - Annual Fuel Utilization Efficiency or AFUE: The percentage of the energy used that is converted into usable heat.
 The higher the percentage, the more energy efficient.